 Based on our experience conducting biological studies from vessel and port sampling, operators generally prefer to sample a fixed, smaller number of fish from every set or trip rather than a variable (e.g. over time and space), larger number of fish from a subset of trips.
 It is also practically easier to implement a sampling strategy in which a smaller, fixed number of individuals are sampled than it is to implement a more complex protocol that requires keeping track of which trips have been sampled, especially if this is to vary in time and space.
+This is particularly an issue for DFWN fleets, where vessels and observers may be at sea with limited contact for many months.
 A preliminary analysis based on Taiwanese longline data for 2017 provided by the IOTC (IOTC 2019a) indicates that a simple sampling strategy of sampling a five fish from 2% of sets in a year would result in approximately 1,629 individual albacore tuna being sampled (Table 5).
-It should be noted that these analyses are preliminary, based on assumed numbers of hooks per set (and the assumption that this is constant among regions), nominal (rather than regionally standardised) CPUE, assumed rates of zero catch set per region (adapted from Hoyle et al. 2015) and observer coverage rates that approximate those of the small-scale longline fishery (i.e., 2% FA and OFDC 2018).
-Further analyses of spatial and temporal trends in hook numbers per set, CPUE and observer coverage data of all major are warranted for adequately assessing the sampling effort necessary for obtaining required sample sizes.
+It should be noted that these analyses are based on assumed numbers of hooks per set (and the assumption that this is constant among regions), nominal (rather than regionally standardised) CPUE, assumed rates of zero catch set per region (adapted from Hoyle et al. 2015) and observer coverage rates that approximate those of the small-scale longline fishery (i.e., 2%, FA and OFDC 2018).
+These analyses indicate that such a sampling strategy would yield sufficient sample sizes in all regions except for Region 2, highlighting the importance of sampling the Japanese fleet (Table 5; Figure 20).